open-resources/dash_curriculum/tutorial/part2/chapter6.md

 #### Excel files
 Let's see an example of how to upload an Excel file - extracted from the Gapminder data - into a pandas dataframe.
 The file we'll be using is available here [data_01](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part2/ch6_files/data_01.xlsx): follow the link and click "Download"; find the folder in your computer where the file was downloaded and copy the path.
-For example, on our computer the path was `C:\Users\Desktop\Downloads`.
+For example, on our computer the path was `C:/Users/Desktop/Downloads`.

 Create a new `app.py` file, copy the code below into that file, and run it.